-New Yorkers may be divided over the mayor's soda ban, but a majority have no qualms about prohibiting some of the cups those drinks come in.
+New Yorkers may be divided over the mayor's soda ban but a majority have no qualms about prohibiting some of the cups those drinks come in.

-"Even Staten Islanders, who have not been too receptive to other so-called 'nanny government' initiatives, approve of this one because they still live with the remains of the Fresh Kills landfill," he said in a statement.
+"Even Staten Islanders, who have not been too receptive to other so-called 'Nanny Government' initiatives, approve of this one because they still live with the remains of the Fresh Kills Landfill," he said in a statement.

-Bloomberg announced his plan during his State of the City address last month and said it would help make New York greener.
+Bloomberg announced his plan during his State of the City last month and said it would help make New York greener.

-The proposal is in the early stages and needs City Council approval before it's a done deal.
+The proposal is still in the early stages and needs City Council approval before it's a done deal.

-The plan to restrict the sale of sugary drinks larger than 16 ounces is set to go in effect on March 12, pending a lawsuit by the soda industry -- and according to the poll, most of the city's soda lovers are going to have to accept it kicking and screaming.
+The plan to restrict the sale of sugary drinks greater than 16 ounces is set to go in effect on March 12, pending a lawsuit by the soda industry -- and according to the poll, most of the city's soda lovers are going to have to accept it kicking and screaming.

 Quinnipiac also asked New Yorkers which mayor in recent history was tops.